 UC San Francisco is a mid-size graduate school that enrolls over 3,000 students.
 The 29 graduate programs there are on-campus only.
 Nursing and Pharmacy Studies are among the most common choices of study.
 Just a handful of students attend part-time.

-8. Chief Nursing Officer/Executive – George Washington University
+8. George Washington University – Chief Nursing Officer

-9. Emergency/Trauma NP – UT Health Science Center – Houston
+9. UT Health Science Center Houston – Emergency Trauma NP

-Among the registered nursing specialties at UT Health Science Center – Houston, the Emergency/Trauma NP focuses on the fundamentals and advanced treatment of ER patients.
-This trauma nurse school program includes an optional add-on concentration for a Family Nurse Practitioner MSN, making it one of the most valuable nursing specialties available.
-This nursing specialization focuses on acute ambulatory care such as resuscitation.
+Among the registered nursing specialties at UT Health Science Center in Houston are the Emergency and Trauma NP focuses on the fundamentals and advanced treatment of ER patients.
+In addition, this trauma nurse school program includes an optional add-on concentration for a Family Nurse Practitioner MSN, making it one of the most valuable nursing specialties available.
+This nursing specialization focuses on acute, ambulatory care such as resuscitation.
 Successful graduates of trauma nursing schools pursue jobs in trauma and ER settings requiring their skill set.
 The job growth in this field is 26%, and students may average $99,000 in annual salary.

 UT Health – Houston is a mid-size graduate school that enrolls 4,618 students.
 The university has 32 distinct programs, and one is available online.
 Nursing, Medicine, and Epidemiology are among the most popular courses of study, and 40% of students are part-time learners.

-10. Pediatric NP – University of Colorado – Anschutz
+10. University of Colorado Anschutz – Pediatric NP

 The Neonatal NP nursing specialization at the Ohio State University prepares students to give healthcare to newborns and children up to two years old.
-Graduates of neonatal nursing specialties make an average of $83,000 and enjoy a large demand and 26% annual job growth.
-Among registered nursing specialties, this is the main track dedicated to caring for neonates.
-Students gain specialized knowledge to promote quality of life and wellness for infants.
+Graduates of neonatal nursing specialties make an average of $83,000 and enjoy a great demand and 26% annual job growth.
+This is the main track dedicated to caring for neonates among registered nursing specialties.
+In addition, students gain specialized knowledge to promote quality of life and wellness for infants.
 Ohio State has a flexible program that can be attended part or full-time.

 Columbia University’s Oncology Nurse Practitioner track prepares learners for the oncology nursing specialization.
 In this program, nurses in advanced practices learn leadership skills and deepen their scope of practice to include care to patients with cancer.
-Students manage the psychosocial and physical needs of patients and family members as the disease progresses.
-Different from other nursing specialties, oncology nursing includes both maintenance and palliative care.
+In addition, students manage patient and family members’ psychosocial and physical needs as the disease progresses.
+Unlike other nursing specialties, oncology nursing includes both maintenance and palliative care.
 With a 15% job growth rate, oncology nurses earn an average of $101,000 per year.

-For more than 100 years, the Columbia University School of Nursing has trained nurses in a variety of registered nursing specialties.
+For more than 100 years, the Columbia University School of Nursing has trained nurses in various registered nursing specialties.
 It has produced clinicians and researchers that cater to the health of patients and communities.
-By concentrating on clinical practice, the school provides unparalleled leadership training and helps graduates hone their nursing excellence.
+The school provides unparalleled leadership training and helps graduates hone their nursing excellence by concentrating on clinical practice.